All you need to know about disc issues

 Dr. Matthew Hepler – Your best choice for a spine surgeon in Broward County and Fort Lauderdale

-Dr. Hepler is a leading orthopedic spine surgeon in Palm Beach County and Fort Lauderdale with fellowship training in both adult and pediatric spine surgery.
+Dr. Hepler is a leading orthopedic spine surgeon in Palm Beach County with fellowship training in both adult and pediatric spine surgery.
 He has a subspecialty interest in complex spine reconstruction.
 That includes scoliosis, kyphosis, and spondylolisthesis, but he treats all spine conditions, including disc herniations, radiculopathy, discogenic disc disease, lumbar and cervical stenosis, traumatic and osteoporotic fractures.
 He is also an expert in back surgery and spinal stenosis treatment in Palm Beach County.